-Survey
+Survey:

-- Contract with a research group to perform behavioral measures survey; and - Generate final analysis report to include in the Annual Report.
+- Conduct pre and post seatbelt surveys and CPS surveys; - Generate final analysis report to include in the Annual Report.

 Evaluation:

 - MOHS will evaluate the programs to ensure projects that are funded are having the desired effect on the Statewide ID program; - Evaluate grant funded impaired driving activities; - Review monthly cost and activity reports; - Review progress reports; - Conduct in-house and on-site monitoring; and - Review all surveys and analysis of data collected.